The pressure is on for the government to supply hospitals around the country with enough medical equipment to fight Coronavirus.

 Flow wrappers are well suited for high profile 3 dimensional products such as CSR wrapped kits, folded gowns, labware, infusion bags, and IV sets.
 Flow wrappers wrap a single web around the product, then apply a longitudinal seal followed by the application of end seals and finally the cutting of the package to length.

 Thermoforming for Medical Packaging

 Thermoforming is more often used for Sterile Barrier Systems, where aseptic transfer is required.
-However, innovations such as a flow wrapper that produces a chevron seal allows flow pack products to be aseptically presented.
 Consider using a thermoformer machine to package gowns, bandages, test kits, surgical kits, and wide range of medical devices where aseptic presentation is of paramount importance.
 For high volume applications, Horizontal Form Fill Seal machinery forms a tray, after which the product is placed in the tray.
 A second web is then sealed to the tray and the product is individually packaged.
 The packaging is then cut to size and finally discharged.

 Typically flow wrapping and thermoformer machinery are built and tooled for a specific purpose.
 However, machinery built for one application can generally be retooled for a new application.
 Often the necessary retooling can be fabricated in a shorter time frame than completely new packaging can be built.
 Medical manufacturers are encouraged to keep this in mind as their production needs shift.
 MDMs are also encouraged to work with machine builders to see what inventory is on hand to explore how machinery on hand can be retooled.

 To learn more about packaging trends and practices please subscribe to the Harpak-ULMA blog below.